lxbach10012004/legal-lens/LegalLensNER/README.md

 Once you’ve configured the settings and data, you’re ready to run the code and generate the results!
 See the ```NERLens_Methodology_Description.pdf``` file for more details.

+## Acknowledgement
+This implementation was modified from the [NER-BERT-CRF](https://github.com/Louis-udm/NER-BERT-CRF)  repository.
+Many thanks to the original authors for their contributions.